quassy/elementary-apps/_posts/2014-10-19-Calculator.md

 title: Calculator
 title_obvious: true
 generic: Calculator
-description: 'A fast and beautiful Calculator.
+description: 'A fast and beautiful calculator.
 The UI is rather simple, but scientific functions and mathematical constants can be typed in.
 It has a history functionality for the current session and clipboard support.'
 license: GPL v3

 authors: